joeyberri/joeyberri/README.md

 - Awards: 1st Runner Up in Association of Computing Students' CodeFest among 24 students.
 Developed an information portal with a post and comment feature to allow students to seek help from their peers and faculty.
 - Elected Public Relations Officer of the Student Representative Council in 2021.

-**Junior Front-end Developer**\
-Marque Studios, Accra, Ghana | July 2016 - August 2018

-- Collaborated with senior developers to design and develop new features for a web application using HTML, CSS, JavaScript, and React.
-- Contributed to the development and maintenance of the company's REST API using PHP Laravel.
-- Participated in code reviews and collaborated with team members to ensure code quality and adherence to best practices.

 ### Certifications